tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 ## Extend Your Web API Project with an Alexa Endpoint

 There are a few unofficial Alexa packages for .NET on NuGet, but they have dependencies on either .NET Standard, are targeting .NET Core, or have additional third party dependencies I find are not necessary.
 Since this is just JSON data sent via a POST method, we can easily handle that by adding a couple of C# classes for the Alexa request/response models.
-You can find the reference documentation for the request/response objects on [Amazon’s site](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html).
+You can find the reference documentation for the request/response objects on [Amazon's site](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html).

 Open your existing Web API project in Visual Studio.
 Right click on the **Models** folder and add a new C# Class called "AlexaRequest.cs" and click **Add**.
 Replace the following code in your Usings section: